-Low Quality Carpet
+3. Low Quality Carpet

 The tufts were once soft, upright and fluffy.
 Now they are laying down flat as a pancake and look worn out.
 You can clean, rake or vacuum all you want but nothing will get those tuft to stand upright again!

-If you bought from a locally-owned carpet retailer may still be willing to help you resolve this situation, unless too much time has passed since the carpet was purchased.
+If you bought from a locally-owned carpet retailer, they may be willing to help you resolve this situation, unless too much time has passed since the carpet was purchased.

 Have You Read Your New Carpet Warranty?

 It amazes me to know how few actually read the manufacturer's carpet warranty.
 It certainly is an eye opener!
 Carpet warranties are worded in such a way that it practically takes an act of congress to substantiate a valid claim.

 Simply put, you have to make sure you select a carpet that is designed to handle your level of foot traffic.
 If you don't, they will say you have abused your carpet and the warranty is null and void.

-Why Buy From a "Locally Owned" Carpet Dealer?
+Why Buy Carpet Locally?

 These are your neighbors who have built their longstanding business and reputation based on honesty, integrity and word-of-mouth advertising.
-They provide first-class service and have a vested interest in your community.
+They strive to provide first-class service and have a vested interest in your community.

-more help?
 Print my free Before